 Perhaps the most noticeable day-to-day cost incurred by those driving for business is filling the gas tank.
 The costs of driving a personal vehicle for business go well beyond fuel, though.
-Mobile workers pay for the fixed costs of business travel, such as insurance premiums, registration and license fees, depreciation, and taxes.
+Mobile workers pay for the fixed costs of business travel.
+Those include insurance premiums, registration and license fees, depreciation, and taxes.
 They also pay for the variable costs, like fuel, maintenance, tires, and oil, which all change based on mileage.

-Recognizing that these costs are incurred differently – one by simply owning a car and the other by actually driving that car – a FAVR reimbursement breaks payments out into two separate rates.
-The fixed rate covers costs like insurance that are “set” regardless of business mileage, while the variable rate covers the costs that depend on distance traveled.
+These costs are incurred differently.
+One by simply owning a car and the other by actually driving that car.
+Recognizing that, a FAVR reimbursement breaks payments out into two separate rates.
+The fixed rate covers costs like insurance “set” regardless of business mileage.
+The variable rate covers the costs that depend on distance traveled.

 Seems relatively simple, right?

 Well, to complicate things a bit, both fixed and variable costs can vary greatly depending on an employee’s location.
 Case in point: yearly vehicle property taxes are not the same in every state.
 In Virginia, for example, property taxes average $962, while they average just $85 in Montana.
 That’s an $877 difference per year.
 And, if you consider other vehicle costs, the impact of geographic variances can be quite substantial.